Speakers we are honored to have at 2019 WADE Annual Educational Conference:

 William Martin, PA-C, CDE

-Topic: Transitional Care in Pediatric Endocrinology to Adult Endocrinology
+Topic: Effective Transition of Care from Pediatric to Adult Endocrinology

 William Martin, PA-C, CDE, has worked in Pediatric Endocrinology and Diabetes, since 2004, serving in both an outpatient and inpatient role.
 Currently, he is a PA-C at Providence Medical Group Pediatric Endocrinology & Diabetes in Spokane, Washington.
 He follows patients from diagnosis at a young age, through transitioning to adult diabetes care.
 Bill works with all different insulins, diabetes equipment, insulin pumps and continuous glucose monitors.
 Personally, he is the father to 2 adult children who were diagnosed young, and have also gone through the transitional phase of diabetes management.

 Topic: Diabetes and Low Vision Rehabilitation - Past, Present, and Future